ipg0/dotfiles-hypr/README.md

 - Vivaldi theme: Robots with background image replaced
 - Font: Ubuntu Nerd Font
 - Wallpaper: a random picture I took out of a window years ago (super noisy)
-- Colour scheme: just a set of colours that I like
 - Custom scripts in Ruby, of all languages: present

 ## Screenshots